Project Information Page

 Last updated on January 20, 2016.
 Please refer to the Current Technical Plan for information about the expected release dates of exposure documents and final standards.

 (Updated sections are indicated with an asterisk *)

 The staff has prepared this summary of Board decisions for information purposes only.
 Those Board decisions are tentative and do not change current accounting.
 Official positions of the FASB are determined only after extensive due process and deliberations.

 OVERVIEWThis page contains information pertinent to the overall Conceptual Framework project.
 For specific details about each topic, please refer to the links below:

 |Elements and Recognition|

-In October 2004, the FASB and IASB added to their agendas a joint project to develop an improved, common conceptual framework that builds on their existing frameworks (that is, the IASB’s Framework for the Preparation and Presentation of Financial Statements and the FASB’s Statements of Financial Accounting Concepts).
-The project will do the following:
+BACKGROUND INFORMATIONIn October 2004, the FASB and the IASB added to their agendas a joint project to develop an improved, common conceptual framework that builds on their existing frameworks (that is, the IASB’s Framework for the Preparation and Presentation of Financial Statements and the FASB’s Concepts Statements).

 In 2010, the FASB and the IASB issued two chapters of a revised conceptual framework.
 For the FASB, they were issued as a part of FASB Concepts Statement No. 8, Conceptual Framework for Financial Reporting.
 These chapters became effective as soon as they were issued and now form part of the FASB’s existing Conceptual Framework.

 - Chapter 1, The Objective of General Purpose Financial Reporting

 - Chapter 3, Qualitative Characteristics of Useful Financial Information